A Better Way to Handle Gum Disease Early

 Periodontal therapy in Dallas TX helps stop gum disease before it leads to tooth loss or more serious long term problems.
 Many adults do not realize they have gum disease until they notice bleeding gums, bad breath, gum recession, or teeth that feel a little different when they bite.
 Early treatment can often calm inflammation and protect the bone that supports your teeth before the damage becomes harder to control.

-At Randall Dentistry, Dr. Drew Randall, TX License #19682, evaluates gum health as part of every comprehensive dental exam.
+At Randall Dentistry, Dr. Drew Randall, TX License #19682, evaluates gum health as part of every comprehensive general dental exam.
 With more than four decades of experience restoring damaged teeth and stabilizing complex bites, he understands how untreated periodontal disease can quietly affect long term oral health.
 Patients from Highland Park, University Park, Preston Center, and nearby Dallas neighborhoods rely on his careful diagnostic approach and clear explanations when they need help managing gum disease.

 How Gum Disease Usually Progresses